 Replacing the unitary HVAC units has a long payback period and may not be justifiable based simply on energy considerations.
 However, most of the units are nearing or have reached the end of their normal useful life.
 Typically, the marginal cost of purchasing a high efficiency unit can be justified by the marginal savings from the improved efficiency.
-When the Munters units are eventually replaced, consider purchasing equipment that exceeds the minimum efficiency required by building codes.
+When the air conditioners are eventually replaced, consider purchasing equipment that exceeds the minimum efficiency required by building codes.

-ECM 8: Install High Efficiency Air Conditioning Units
+ECM 5: Install High Efficiency Air Conditioning Units

-We evaluated replacing standard efficiency packaged air conditioning units with high efficiency packaged air conditioning units.
-All of the replacement units will incorporate efficient gas furnaces.
+We evaluated replacing standard efficiency window air conditioning units with high efficiency window air conditioning units.
 The magnitude of energy savings for this measure depends on the relative efficiency of the older unit versus the new high efficiency unit, the average cooling and heating load, and the estimated annual operating hours.